sharoncornelius/idpf-specification/idpf_specification.md

 descriptor contains fields to communicate the packet layout across the header and packet buffer(s) between the device and the driver.

-- Capability and Data structures
+* Capability and Data Structures

 There are several capabilities associated with header split which must be learned from the device.